 This operation is invoked by MnS consumers to request a MnS producer to create a (single) managed object instance on the MnS producer.

 The "managedObjectClass" parameter in the request specifies the class name and the "managedObjectInstance" parameter the instance name of the object to be created.
-Both parameters shall be included in the request.
+Whether these parameters shall be included in the request is stage 3 protocols dependent.

 The MnS consumer shall generate the instance name by first assigning a value to the naming attribute of the new instance, and then constructing a DN according to TS 32.300 [25].